aws-ia/terraform-aws-eks-blueprints/modules/kubernetes-addons/adot-collector-memcached/README.md

-# Observability Patter for HAProxy
+# Observability Patter for Memcached

-This module provides an automated experience around Observability for HAProxy workloads.
+This module provides an automated experience around Observability for Memcached workloads.
 It provides the following resources:

 - AWS Distro For OpenTelemetry Operator and Collector